Persian campaign (World War I): 1915

 In 1915, Wilhelm Wassmuss conferred with local chiefs and distributed pamphlets urging revolt.
 He was arrested by a local chief, and turned over to the British, but managed to escape.
 He hoped to incite a revolt through pro-German members of the Persian government, in conjunction with an Ottoman advance towards Kermanshah and Hamadan.

-On January 4, 1915, a volunteer detachment led by Omer Naci Bey, who was sent to Persia on a special mission by Talat Pasha, captured the city of Urmia.
+On 4 January 1915, a volunteer detachment led by Omer Naci Bey, who was sent to Persia on a special mission by Talat Pasha, captured the city of Urmia.
 One week later, the "Mosul Group" commanded by Omer Fevzi Bey entered Tabriz without facing much resistance, having apparently taken the Russian leadership completely by surprise.
 Though referred as Khalil Bey by Aram, Omer Fevzi with his (superior) forces captured the city of Urmia in a few hours and marched on Salmast.
 At the end of 1914, Omer Fevzi who was identified as Khalil took nearly a thousand Russians prisoners.
-On January 26–28, 1915, in Sufian area, General Chernozubov fought a short engagement.
+On 26–28 January 1915, in Sufian area, General Chernozubov fought a short engagement.
 Russia sent a strong force which succeeded in recapturing the city.
-On January 30, Chernozubov entered Tabriz.
+On 30 January, Chernozubov entered Tabriz.

-On February 3, 1915, General Nazarbekov launched a counter-offensive.
+On 3 February 1915, General Nazarbekov launched a counter-offensive.
 This time, the Van Gendarmerie Division succeeded in holding its lines.
 In early March, Nazarbekov attacked with a stronger force, numbering seven battalions.
 On 7 March, Van Gendarmerie Division evacuated Dilman and began to withdraw, reaching Qotur three days later and entrenching there.

 In April 1915, the 1st Expeditionary Force under the command of Halil Bey moved towards northern Persia.
 The objective was the city of Dilman, and to clean this region from Nazarbekov's forces, which would provide a significant tactical advantage in the Caucasian Campaign.
 Diliman was the place of one of the fiercest battles between the Armenians and the Turks.
 The first battalion of the Armenian volunteers, under the command of the Andranik repulsed the attacks of Khalil Bey, until the Russian Chernozubov arrived.
-The newly-arrived Russian forces from the Caucasus were able to put Khalil Bey to flight.
-A poorly executed night raid on April 14 cost Halil Bey around 2,000 casualties.
+The newly arrived Russian force from the Caucasus were able to put Khalil Bey to flight.
+A poorly executed night raid on 14 April cost Halil Bey around 2,000 casualties.
 He lost 3,600 soldiers in the course of those three days.
-General Nazarbekov managed to push Halil Pasha regulars towards Başkale after the Battle of Diliman (April 15, 1915), securing the situation.
+General Nazarbekov managed to push Halil Pasha regulars towards Başkale after the Battle of Diliman (15 April 1915), securing the situation.
 Halil Bey received the following cable from Enver Pasha and leave this theater of war: "Van is silenced.
 Roads to Bitlis and Iraq are under danger.
 In order to avoid even greater threats, withdraw as soon as possible and join the Third Army which would take control of these gateways."